TheGoldenPlatypus/CarGarage-Coding-Task/README.md

 ## H2 DB GUI Console

-In order to test the app , a h2 GUI (aka. spring.h2.console.enabled=true) configuration were added. after runing the application, navigate in your browser to : http://localhost:8094/h2-console fextarct from the console log  of your IDE the 'jdbc line' value and paste it into JDBC URL text box and afterwards press the connect button:
+In order to test the app , a H2 GUI (aka. spring.h2.console.enabled=true) configuration were added. after runing the application, navigate in your browser to : http://localhost:8094/h2-console extarct from the console log  of your IDE the 'jdbc line' value and paste it into JDBC URL text box and afterwards press the connect button:

 ![alt text](/Screenshots/H2connect.PNG?raw=true)